 Lighting: Michael Lentner

-Production, PR and marketing: Hannah Melder
+Production, PR & marketing: Hannah Melder

 Photos: Simone Scardovelli

 “With more emphasis than in past productions, Antje Pfundtner in Gesellschaft uses the charm of a cleverly composed object theater that – in combination with subtly dosed ironic language and sparse dance movements – is formed into a tableau of amazement and wonder.
 In her choreography, Antje Pfundtner manages a wonderfully delicate imaginative approach to questions of togetherness, endangered nature and a fleetingly constructed space that repeatedly softly escapes the grasp of the three performers on their rollers.
 Everything is a surprise here.
 Each shift creates new, uncommon images – like a dream that you don’t immediately completely decode.
 But it is precisely this openness that tends to even increase the fascination and joy of observing.”
 Annette Stiekele/ Hamburger Abendblatt